rhcad/x3c/tools/MakePluginPerl/Readme.txt

-Bug reports are welcome.
+Bug reports and suggestions are welcome.
 Please use the SourceForge bug tracking system at http://sourceforge.net/projects/x3c/develop.

 Email to the current maintainers of MakePluginPerl may be sent to <think.hy@gmail.com>.